robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase1-4_authentication-system-implementation.md

 - Authentication state is managed through the Supabase Auth client
 - Protected routes check auth state and redirect unauthenticated users

+### Password Reset Flow
+- User requests password reset on the /auth/reset-password page
+- System sends an email with a recovery link
+- User clicks the link and is redirected to /auth/update-password with a token
+- System verifies the token validity and shows appropriate feedback:
+  - Valid tokens allow password update
+  - Expired tokens show expiration message with option to request new link
+  - Already used tokens show appropriate message with option to request new link
+  - Invalid tokens show error message
+- After successful password update, user is redirected to sign-in page with success message
+- Animations provide visual feedback during the process

 ### Post-Payment Account Creation Flow
 - After a successful payment, we capture the user's email, name, and other details
 - We create an account in Supabase with a temporary random password